- Location: Maryland

 Provisional License Requirements

-- You must be at least age 16 years and 6 months, and have held a learner's permit for a minimum of nine months.
+- You must be at least age 16 years and 6 months old, and have held a learner's permit for a minimum of 9 months.

 - Provide a certificate showing that you completed a driver education course.
 (Effective January 1, 2009: You won't have to show a paper certificate proving you completed the course.
 Your course instructor will electronically send the information to the MVA.)